How Does Amazon Associates Work? Business Model ExplainedBy Jamie Toyne

 What is Amazon Associates?

 So what exactly is Amazon Associates and how does it work?
 Amazon Associates is the name of Amazon’s affiliate program.
-You might have already heard of affiliate marketing or affiliate links.
+You might have already heard of the affiliate marketing business model or affiliate links.
 This is a commission-based style of marketing where a third party places a link to a product on their website, and if someone clicks this link and buys the product, this third party earns a commission.
 And that is exactly what Amazon does.

 This free program allows anyone with a blog or website, after being approved for the program, to link (or promote) Amazon products on their site.
 When someone clicks the link and ends up buying the product, Amazon pays the site owner a referral fee, a percentage of the product price.
 This is particularly common for content sites or influencer blogs, where people create product reviews or recommendations, including the links within this content.